zoltanctoth/ceu-cloud-class/aws.md

 - If this is your first instance you will have to `Create a new key pair`
 - In the example below we have chosen to create a new key pair called `AWS-Tutorial`
 - Once the name is chosen, press the `Download Key Pair` button
-- You will download a simple text file called `AWS-Tutorial.pem`
+- You will download a simple text file called `CEU-Tutorial.pem`
 - Store this file somewhere on your computer (e.g. your home directory) and remember the location
 - The contents of this file will contain an RSA key that should look something like this: